Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > You see a handsome young man, a human with short black hair and mischievous green eyes.
 He's wearing fine clothes, on his doublet a pin depicting a peacock, like the sigil on the gate.
 As he notices you approach he asks politely, "Uh, excuse me, sir/miss.
 Are you the owner of this establishment?"

 The name of the young man is Tallis Silentspire.
-Upon conversing with him, the Player will learn the following things.
+Conversing with him, the Player will learn the following things.

 - Tallis is their cousin.
 He's Helena Silentspire's grandson.
 He was not on good terms with her as she was an awful woman, so she didn't leave him much in her will.
 - His parents died before Helena, a few winters ago.
 They both got very sick and didn't make it through to the spring.